Today I’m going to show you exactly how to do an SEO audit in 2020.

 How do you get your content in the Featured Snippet spot?

-To sum up the guide, to show up in the Featured Snippet, you need to…
+To show up in the Featured Snippet, you need to…

 - Have your content optimized for mobile